trinity-project/documentation/source/en-EN/Trinity_Eth_Deployment_Guide_en.md

 Input ‘help’ to the wallet console to view all trinity CLI wallet commands.
 Here are a few channel-related commands:

-1. Use create wallet command to set up an address before using the channel.
+1.Use create wallet command to set up an address before using the channel.

 ```shell
 trinity> create wallet <your wallet file name>
 ```
-  2. Open the existing wallet.
+2.Open the existing wallet.
 *Note: The wallet to be opened should have state-channel functions, otherwise the function will be limited.*

 ```
 trinity> open wallet <your wallet file name>
 ```
     Note: after creating or re-opening a wallet, the wallet will automatically connect to the gateway and enable channel function.
 If channel function was not enabled within 30s, please call channel function to open it manually.*

-  3. Use channel enable command to enable channel function before operating on state channels.
+3.Use channel enable command to enable channel function before operating on state channels.

 ```
 trinity> channel enable
 ```
-  4. View the wallet uir through channel show uri command
+4.View the wallet uir through channel show uri command

 ```
 trinity> channel show uri
 ```
-  5. Create channel
+5.Create channel

 ```
 trinity> channel create xxxxxxxxxxxxx@xx.xx.xx.xx:xxxx TNC 80000 # create parameters：peer node uri(PublicKey@ip_address:port）, asset_type, deposit*
 ```
-6. Call channel tx to execute off-chain transactions.
+6.Call channel tx to execute off-chain transactions.
 Use paymentlink code, or uri + asset + value as tx parameters.

 ```
 trinity> channel tx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx # payment link